- A cloud-based business phone system is a phone service that allows you to make calls over the internet and store data in the cloud.

 - These systems are cost-efficient and reliable, but only if you have a strong internet connection.

-Among the many types of phone systems available to small businesses, cloud-based systems are an increasingly popular option, offering reliable service, low costs and plenty of business-friendly features.
+Among the many types of phone systems available to small businesses, cloud-based systems are an increasingly popular option.
+They offer reliable service, low costs and plenty of business-friendly features.
 However, not all cloud-based phone systems are created equal, so how can you tell which one is right for your business?
-Read on to learn more about cloud-based systems and how to decide if they are right for your business and our picks for the best providers.
+Read on to learn more about cloud-based systems, how to choose one for your business and our picks for the best providers.

 Editor’s note: Looking for information on business phone systems?
 Use the questionnaire below, and our vendor partners will contact you to provide you with the information you need.